How to Start a Personal Training Business? Cover all Bases in these 7 Steps.

 But, if your profile only says – weight loss specialist, you’ll be lost in the sea of personal trainers offering the same service.
-Try adding this in your bio – ‘Positive and patient, motivates clients with fitness challenges.‘
+Try adding this in your bio – ‘Positively and patiently motivates clients with fitness challenges.‘

 You instantly have the attention of Mr. Lazy Lounger who had almost given up on losing that belly fat.